 Inspect and Repair

-- Safety First: Immediately address broken locks, leaky faucets, or electrical issues.
+- Safety First: Address broken locks, leaky faucets or electrical issues immediately.

-- Compliance: Install smoke and carbon monoxide alarms, and make sure that your property complies with local safety codes.
+- Compliance: Install smoke and carbon monoxide alarms as required by local safety codes to make your property compliant with local regulations.

-- Enhance Value: Upgrading features like energy-efficient windows or modern appliances may justify charging higher rent.
+- Add Value: Upgrading features such as energy-efficient windows or modern appliances can justify charging higher rent.

 Clean and Stage